pl-strflt/ipdx/ROADMAP.md

 ## Explore DX of Building on IPFS Stack

+A major push around debuggability within our stack is expected to happen.
+This is a great opportunity to kick start a joint effort between Kubo, Helia, IPDX, and probelab.

 Through our work on Gateway Conformance we discovered that building on IPFS stack is not easy, even for people close to the ecosystem.
 We'd like to start a standalone project that would help us explore this further.
 The very rough game plan is:
 1. Start a simple project that cuts through all the layers of IPFS stack (working idea - decentralised DropBox).
 2. Consume the publicly available documentation to implement the project.